4d/docs/docs/Project/documentation.md

 		* table1.md
 		* ...

-- A project form and its project form method share the same comment file for form and method.
+- A project form and its project form method share the same documentation file for form and method.
-- A table form and its table form method share the same comment file for form and method.
+- A table form and its table form method share the same documentation file for form and method.

 > Renaming or deleting a documented element in your project will result in renaming or deleting the associated markdown file.

-## Comments in the Explorer
+## Documentation in the Explorer

-### Viewing comments
+### Viewing documentation

-To view a comment in the Explorer window:
+To view a documentation in the Explorer window:

 1. Make sure the right side panel is displayed.
 2. Select the documented element in the Explorer list.
-3. Click the **Comments** button located below the preview area.
+3. Click the **Documentation** button located below the preview area.

 ![](assets/en/Project/comments-explo2.png)